shrank/networking-scripts/README.md

 # networking-scripts
-Collection of scripts and helpers to manage network gear
+This is just a collection of scripts and helpers to manage network gear.

+## /scripts
+various scripts and snippets